vanillaes/absurdum/README.md

 1. You must use reduce in your solution, no map/filter/foreach
 2. Your solution must be functional, with no side-effects
-3. Recursion will be allowed for nexted data types
+3. Recursion will be allowed for nested data types
 4. If recursion is used, it must be tail call optimized
 5. Be mindful of performance
 6. Use only vanilla JS, whatever features babel-preset-env supports